-A second epoch was planned for the following night using the same filters, but the refined skymap that LVC released about 1 hr after our observations (roughly 20 hr postmerger; LIGO Scientific Collaboration and Virgo Collaboration 2019d) using the more precise LALInference localization pipeline (Veitch et al. 2015) eliminated the localization probability in any sky region with template coverage (see Section 4.3).
-Moreover, the visible region of sky that we could have observed resides on the Galactic plane, where several magnitudes of extinction and crowded stellar fields make the detection of faint, extragalactic transients difficult.
-Therefore, we decided against more disruptive ToO observations, ending our DECam observing campaign for S190426c after a single night of data-taking.
-If the refined LALInference skymap had been released 4-5 hr earlier, we could have conserved roughly half a night of DECam time and focused our observations on the regions of sky that remained consistent with the GW signal.
-Valuable telescope resources could be better optimized with faster localization updates from LVC.
+A second epoch was planned for the following night using the same filters, but the refined skymap that LVC released after our observations (LIGO Science Collaboration and Virgo Collaboration 2019) using the more precise LALInference localization pipeline (Veitch et al. 2015) completely eliminated the localization probability in any sky region with DECam surveys template coverage (see Section 4.3), necessary to discover transients with our pipeline.
+Moreover, the visible region of sky that we could have observed resides on the Galactic plane, where several magnitudes of extinction and crowded stellar fields make the detection of faint, extragalactic transients a particularly difficult task.
+Therefore we decided against more disruptive ToO observations, ending our DECam observing campaign for S190426c after a single night of data-taking.
+We describe three additional discovery engines and several follow-up facilities that undertook the search for the electromagnetic counterpart to S190426c as part of the GROWTH network in a suite of companion papers (Kasliwal et al. in prep, Bhalerao et al. in prep).
+A synopsis of the worldwide community observations reported in GCNs can be found in Hosseinzadeh et al. (2019).